-While successful pitching is the key to getting results with HARO, you’ll also want to implement a solid strategy on the back end.
+While successful pitching is the key to getting results with HARO link building service, you’ll also want to implement a solid strategy on the back end.
 This helps maximize your results.
 We recommend doing the following:

-You might be surprised to learn that there isn’t a lot of hoopla after you get a mention.
+You might be surprised to learn that there isn’t a lot of hoopla after you get media mentions.
 In fact, the reporter might not even let you know that they’ve used your quote or data.
 (Some will, but there’s no obligation.
 And since time is usually of the essence, they won’t always have space in their schedule to reach out.)